XaVIopensource/XaVIopensource/ProjectManagement.md

 ### ICUSTOM: ISA Customization

-The Innovative part
-Putting it altogether
+The Innovative part, putting it altogether

 Design a methodology to
 * ... use the analysis results from task ISA (using a new set of representative code)